krunkosaurus/chartstack/test/blog/_posts/2014-07-24-how-the-view-works.md

 **Events**

 - **update** - Triggered whenever an attached model updates its data.
 After this is called `View.data` has been updated with fresh data.
+Internally, `chartstack.View` uses this event to convert model data to chart-specific data to render the chosen chart.
 - **drawn** - Triggered whenever `.draw()` has completed rendering a chart.
 - **error** - Triggered whenever an error occurs related to a view.